0x73006b/A-Data-Driven-Visualization-of-F1-Car-Changes-over-2000-2020/README.md

 ## High Level Code Explanation

-Please note that quite literally EVERYTHING is heavily a work in progress -- we've left a bunch of TODOs to remind ourselves of what some of the major things we need to do are (if only github had smart commits like bitbucket/jira).

 ### Main
 #### `main.js`:
-Main "entry" file that contains the data loading, the chart instantiation and also some global vars that are used in at least 2 js files.
+Main "entry" file that contains the data loading, some required preprocessing, chart instantiation and also some global vars.

-### Mechanical Changes
+### Power and Weight/Mechanical Changes
 Mechanical changes takes in data from `car_data.json` (loaded in the `main.js` promise).

+#### `mechanicalChangesOverview.js`
+The overview for section, it is a linechart with the x-axis of `years` and the y-axis of `average-power-to-weight-ratio.` Its structure should be familiar.

 #### `mechanicalChangesSubOverview.js`:
-This is the "main" scatterplot for mechanical changes -- it is given the title "Power-to-Weight of All F1 Cars from 2000 to 2020".
+This is the sub-overview/filtered scatterplot for mechanical changes -- it is given the title "Power-to-Weight of All F1 Cars from 2000 to 2020".
 Its x-axis is `power`, its y-axis `weight`.

 The control flow is `initVis->updateVis->renderVis` and `updateVis->renderVis` when it needs to update.